Canon eos 6D vs Nikon D750 Comparison:

 At the same time, the D750 allows you to capture videos at a maximum resolution of 1920 x 1080 at 60, 50, 30, 25, and 24 frames per second and preserves them in MPEG-4 and H.264 codecs.

-You might also think about the Nikon D780, which is its successor and offers 4K video recording.
+You might also consider the Nikon D780, its successor, offering 4K video recording.

 Photography Type:

-In this section, we rank and contrast the Nikon D750 and Canon 6D for five distinct categories of photography to help you choose if you have a particular interest in one or more of these fields.
+In this section, we rank and contrast the Nikon D750 and Canon 6D for five distinct photography categories to help you choose if you are interested in one or more of these fields.

 Portrait Photography:

-When selecting the best camera for portraiture, there are several factors to consider.
+When selecting the best camera for portraiture, several factors must be considered.

 One of the most critical considerations is employing a crop sensor or a full frame.